atmandhol/tap-nsp-gitops/README.md

   - name: desired-namespaces-overlay
 ```

+### Create the kapp App that will sync desired-namespaces from GitOps repo

 We will now create a Carvel App that:
-- Maintains the `desired-namespaces` ConfigMap from this GitOps Repo.
+- Creates the `desired-namespaces` ConfigMap from this GitOps Repo and owns that ConfigMap.
 - Creates all the namespaces mentioned in the `desired-ns-list.yaml` in the `ns` folder in our GitOps repo.

 ```bash